 - Chronoscope: An artifact in the museum is a television screen that is somehow able to predict everything that will happen in front of it.
 Well, almost everything; Judy stops Daniela at the last second from answering a phone that would lead to her death.

 - Continuity Nod:

-- Ed plays guitar during Judy's birthday party, a reference to a scene in The Conjuring II.
+- Ed plays guitar during Judy's birthday party, a reference to a scene in The Conjuring 2.

-- There are news and gossips regarding the Warrens being hoax, just like in The Conjuring II.
+- There is news and gossip regarding the Warrens being a hoax, just like in The Conjuring 2.